Promoting Social Inclusion

 Young Athletes™ is a unique sport and play program for children with intellectual disabilities.
 The focus is on fun activities that are important to mental and physical growth.
 Children ages 2 to 7 enjoy games and activities that develop motor skills and hand-eye coordination.
 Young Athletes is an early introduction to sports and to the world of Special Olympics.
 The children learn new things, play and have lots of fun!
 Learn more about Young Athletes™

 With Special Olympics Arizona, we see inclusion moving beyond just sports and are launching a Unified Arts program this year!
 Unified Arts will be hosting opportunities for people with and without intellectual disabilities to be engaged through art, music, dance, photography, theatre, gardening, and even fashion and culinary arts!
 Everyone can compete in monthly Unified Arts Contests for prizes and recognition statewide!
-If you are interested in getting involved with our Unified Arts program, please complete the online Unified Arts Survey by clicking here and email Brittany Meola (Brittany@SpecialOlympicsArizona.org).
+If you are interested in getting involved with our Unified Arts program, please complete the online Unified Arts Survey by clicking here and email Laura Duncan (Laura@SpecialOlympicsArizona.org).
 For more information on the goals and initiatives of our new Unified Arts Program, click here.
-If you would like to see our tentative Unified Arts Calendar to save some dates, click here.

 UNIFIED ARTS COMMITTEE

-The Committee of Arts in Recreation and Education (CARE) is currently being formed to rally support from those who truly lead this industry!
-CARE will work with art professionals, Special Olympics athletes, Unified Partners, volunteers, and SOAZ staff to help develop art programs, resources, and opportunities for Special Olympics Athletes, Unified Partners, and communities on a "pro bono" basis.
-CARE is made up of sub-committees that have individualized focuses and can collaborate to fulfill the goals of the Special Olympics Arizona Unified Arts Programs.
-If you are interested in joining the Unified Arts Committee, complete the Unified Arts Committee Candidate Profile by clicking here and then send your completed form to Brittany Meola (Brittany@SpecialOlympicsArizona.org) for review and follow-up.
+The Unified Arts Committee is currently being formed to rally support from those who truly lead this industry!
+This committee will work with art professionals, Special Olympics Athletes, Unified Partners, volunteers, and SOAZ staff to help develop art programs, resources, and opportunities for Special Olympics Athletes, Unified Partners, and communities on a "pro bono" basis.
+This committee is made up of sub-committees that have individualized focuses and can collaborate to fulfill the goals of the Special Olympics Arizona Unified Arts Programs.
+If you are interested in joining the Unified Arts Committee, complete the Unified Arts Committee Candidate Profile by clicking here and then send your completed form to Laura Duncan (Laura@SpecialOlympicsArizona.org) for review and follow-up.

 STATE YOUTH ACTIVATION COMMITTEE